 Because you are taking the risk of losing money, the comparison with a savings account is not useful – in fact it can muddy the water.

-Therefore you should view lending peer-to-peer as making an investment instead.
+Therefore you should view peer-to-peer lending as making an investment instead.

-It is advisable to spread your money between lots of different borrowers – you can usually do this in chunks as little as £10 to limit your exposure to the risk of default.
+It is advisable to spread your money between lots of different borrowers – you can usually do this in chunks of as little as £10 to limit your exposure to the risk of default.

 The peer-to-peer lending website makes money from both you and the borrower.
 You will have to pay a fee (normally either an initial fee that's a percentage of the amount you lend, or a percentage of the amount of interest you receive).